ionStici/frontend/1-html/accessibility.md

 ### Focus indicator

-- Default CSS property for style elements with focus: `outline'.
+- Default CSS property for style elements with focus: `outline`
 - Important: Set an appropriate highlighting style for focusable elements.
 - Recommendation: 3:1 color contrast ratio for all focus indicators.